 The most of the CI servers allow users to change the build configuration from the web interface.
-This approach is easy for engineers to create and edit the CI builds however changing build configuration frequently can cause lot of issues like disabling important build step e.g disabling test runs or other important check.
-Also everyone has permission to access the build machines which can cause confusion who did what and when.
-It takes long to figure out build failures if engineer not aware of build setting changes.
-Frequent change in the CI server machine can cause problems and confusions within team.
+This approach is easy for engineers to create and edit the CI builds, however, changing build configuration frequently can cause a lot of issues like disabling important build step e.g disabling test runs or another important check.
+Also, everyone has permission to access the build machines which can cause confusion who did what and when.
+It takes longer to figure out build failures if engineer not aware of build setting changes.
+Frequent change in the CI server machine can cause problems and confusions within the team.

 - Take control of build configuration by putting the config file, bash script or similar file inside the source code

 - Avoid Manual Configurations on CI server